One thing that confuses many people is – “what does Pulse mean on a blender?”

 The pulse setting gives you the ability to switch from a constant stream of pureeing into a pulsed mode, which is useful for mixing and grinding ingredients without having to stop your device.

-It is a common misconception that using the pulse feature on your blender will make it work better.
+It is a common misconception that using the pulse button in blender will make it work better.
 While there are times when you may want to use this feature, you should avoid using it all the time.

 1. For example, if you’re making salsa and you don’t want it to turn out too soupy or runny, then the pulse button on the blender can help.
 You would put all your ingredients in and pulsate them for just a few seconds until they reach the right consistency.